fkohl04/framework-performance/README.md

 During the development of distributed applications, their performance is always a crucial part.
 Every application is developed to serve a certain purpose which in most cases consists of processing tasks.
 These tasks can be of various types, like processing data or serving network requests.
 In all cases we can regard the performance of an application as the amount of workload it can handle in a given time interval depending on the consumed or needed resources.
-(TODO letzter Satz ist eher eine Definition.
-Macht die hier so Sinn?)

 But what to do when an application does not deliver the required performance?
 What if an application was developed to process a certain amount of tasks each second, but it simply does not?
 Or what if the response time of our application under certain load grows so high that it results in bad user experience or even request timeouts?
 If you have encountered such a situation before, some of you may have discussed the following questions:

 1. Can we deploy more instances of our application?